KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 _Start with an attack of some kind, after successful attack, Queen Igna gives a service_

 Context Info: The Astran army has been laying siege to Terra Manus for 23 days.
-Queen Igna II has fallen ill and has been unable to direct the army.
+Queen Igna has fallen ill and has been unable to direct the army.
 This has caused the siege to come to a stand still.
 The Star Seer has summoned Jem with an important message...

 - Work in the religious aspects of Astra, lay groundwork